Are You A Great Storyteller? Stephen King's 10 Easy Steps to Storytelling To Die For

 Once upon a time I was a horrible storyteller, until one day, I met a mysterious man with thick framed glasses in a long black trench coat who, in exchange for my soul, granted me the secrets to story telling.
 His only ask: that I never reveal those secrets to the world.

-But it turns out the man in the black trench coat was actually only Steven King, and my soul was actually only the price of a book, a paperback called "On Writing" by Steven King.
+But it turns out the man in the black trench coat was actually only Stephen King, and my soul was actually only the price of a book, a paperback called "On Writing" by Stephen King.
 A gift in fact from my wife a few years ago.
 If you haven't read this book yet, I highly recommend it.

 If you don't have time to read King's book, but you're still interested in becoming a great storyteller, without losing your soul, here are a few simple yet underused and misunderstood tools to get you there, from the master storyteller himself.

 And no, none of the tips below involve murder, but may include an undead cat, and a freshly dug up cat grave.